n-e-t-a-n/n-e-t-a-n.github.io/_tabs/about.md

 **Case Compass** is a student-driven initiative to make Philippine jurisprudence easier to digest and understand.

-Law students, bar reviewees, and even practitioners can all benefit from clear and concise case summaries — without losing sight of the essentials.

 This site organizes **case digests** by topic and provides a quick reference for study and review, including both A.I. generated digests, but also the neatly formatted source materials.

 ### 🎯 Mission